timosalm/tap-sales-workshop/workshop/workshop/content/exercises/supply-chain.md

 6. **Container Deployment** - Deploying the application into a Kubernetes cluster
 7. **Return a URL** - Creating endpoints and exposing load balancers so the application can be accessed

-Let's see these steps in the UI and check the progress:
+Let's see these steps in the UI and check the progress.

+**INSTRUCTIONS:** Click on the every box to see the Supply Chain steps as described earlier.

 ```dashboard:open-url
 url: https://tap-gui.{{ ENV_TAP_INGRESS }}/supply-chain/host/{{ session_namespace }}/inclusion
 ```